racket/racket/collects/tests/r6rs/README.txt

 compilers trouble.

 In any case, reports of bugs (in the tests) and new tests would be very much appreciated.
-File either as a PLT Scheme bug report at
+File either as a Racket bug report at

    http://bugs.plt-scheme.org